yoppeh/minl/README.md

 # minl
 Scripted build of a minimal linux system based on [Linux From Scratch](http://www.linuxfromscratch.org).

 These scripts must be run as root.
 If you want to work out some way to run as a regular user, check out environment.sh, 1-01-filesystem.sh and 2-01-filesystem.sh.
+This should be buildable from any modern host system with a dev-tools package installed.
+I use Arch Linux.

 ## Procedure
 - `su -`